How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 Mistake 2: Ignoring Mandatory Setbacks

 Here is why.
 Because building to the boundary does not actually give you more usable space.
 It gives you walls with no airflow, no maintenance access, no drainage channel, no room for your car to manoeuvre, and a building that cannot be legally certified.
-The space you thought you were gaining disappears into structural problems and functional limitations that follow you for as long as you live there.

-The Real Consequences
+The Real Consequences of Setback Violations

 What to Do Instead